Looking for an amazing boutique property to visit on your next vacation?

 This chic private hotel offers a 24-hour front desk, 2 restaurants, a bar/lounge, a meeting space, laundry/valet service, room service, pet-friendly, signature turndown service, and a private spa treatment room.

-Rooms at Eichardt’s Private Hotel $900 per night . can a stay here for 35,000 points per night.
+Rooms at Eichardt’s Private Hotel range from $900-$1,200 per night when paying cash.
+You can book a stay here for 35,000 Chase or Hyatt points per night.
 This means you’ll get a redemption value of 2.25 cents per point.
 Not a bad deal!

 17. Rosapetra Spa Resort (Italy)